 After a carboxytherapy treatment, you might feel warmth or tingling at the injection site for a short time; this is considered normal [source: Cosmetic Medical].
 Treatment of cellulite and fatty deposits may cause a feeling of pressure as the carbon dioxide expands into the deposits.
 This sensation should subside after a no more than a day [source: Zdinak].
 If you experience any unusual side effects after receiving a treatment, you should consult a physician.

 If you want to get rid of cellulite, stretch marks or other skin issues but don't want to have surgery or worry about horrible side effects, carboxytherapy might be what you're looking for.
-To learn more about this treatment, check out the resources on the next page.
+To learn more about this treatment, check out the resources below.